Type in your keyword and press enter to search Copyblogger.com:

 I no longer recommend the Glyphius copywriting software.
 Proceed at your own risk.

-Brian Clark is the founder of Copyblogger, host of 7-Figure Small, and editor of Further.
+Brian Clark is the founder of Copyblogger, host of 7-Figure Small, and curator of the Gen X lifestyle newsletter Further.

 January 8, 2007 at 8:43 pm

 What about Michel Fortin’s Power Words Generator ?

 Have you tried it ?
 Or thought about trying it ?